Social Work BA

 All elements of assessment must be passed for the student to progress.

 Practice Learning and Skills development is an essential part of the course at Levels 1, 2 and 3.
 The professional and academic elements of the course are strongly integrated.
-The GSCC requirement is 200 days in practice learning settings over the three years.
+The requirement is 170 days in practice learning settings, 70 days at Level 2 and 100 days at Level 3.

-You will have a practice tutor and an experienced trained practice assessor in each placement.
+You will have a practice tutor and an experienced trained practice educator in each placement.
 Individual and group tutorials are a core timetabled part of the curriculum.
-Your practice tutor has a particular responsibility for maintaining links between your university-based and placement-based learning and ensuring that you meet the required National Occupational Standards (NOS).
+Your practice tutor has a particular responsibility for maintaining links between your university-based and placement-based learning and ensuring that you meet the College of Social Work Professional Capabilities Framework and the HCPC Standards of Proficiency.

 Destinations of Leavers from Higher Education (DLHE) survey